- Internship - Albany Medical Center Hospital (1998-1999), Pediatrics

 Dr. Lau’s goal is to improve the sexual and reproductive health of adolescents, through clinical work and research.
 She has presented her research on racial and ethnic disparities, adolescent pregnancy, and receipt of the human papillomavirus (HPV) vaccine at national meetings and her work has appeared in the Journal of Adolescent Research, American Journal of Men’s Health, Vaccine, Journal of Pediatric and Adolescent Gynecology, and Maternal and Child Health Journal.

-Dr. Lau was included in D Magazine's Best Doctors list for 2018.
+Dr. Lau was included in D Magazine's Best Doctors list for 2018 and its Best Pediatric Specialists list for 2020 and 2021.

 - Pediatric Society of Dallas (2014)